watem-sedem/watem-sedem/docs/calibration.rst

 Two kTC-values are used in the model runs: kTC-low and kTC-high.
 The first value is used for land covers with low erosion potential (i.e. forest, grassland), the latter, kTC-high, is used for arable land.
+Land covers with no erosion potential (i.e. roads and water) are automatically appointed with a very high kTC value (i.e. 9999).

-To select the correct kTC-values, WaTEM-SEDEM must be ran for a range of kTC values for all measurement areas in the dataset.
+To select the correct kTC-values,
+WaTEM-SEDEM must be ran for a range of kTC values for all measurement areas in the dataset.
 The optimal combination of both kTC-values is obtained by three criteria.